Opus (film)

-Opus is a 2025 American thriller film written and directed by Mark Anthony Green in his feature directorial debut.
-It stars Ayo Edebiri, John Malkovich, Juliette Lewis, Murray Bartlett, Amber Midthunder, Tatanka Means, Young Mazino, Stephanie Suganami, Tamera Tomakili, and Tony Hale.
+Opus is a 2025 American thriller film written and directed by Mark Anthony Green in his feature directorial debut and starring Ayo Edebiri, John Malkovich, Juliette Lewis, Murray Bartlett, Amber Midthunder, Tatanka Means, Young Mazino, Stephanie Suganami, Tamera Tomakili, and Tony Hale.
+It tells the story of a journalist who is among those invited by a legendary pop music superstar to his Utah compound as dangerous things happen there as part of the superstar's twisted plan.

 Opus premiered at the Sundance Film Festival on January 27, 2025, and was theatrically released by A24 on March 14, 2025.
 The film received negative reviews from critics and has grossed $2.2 million at the box office.

 Plot

 Pop superstar Alfred Moretti causes a media frenzy by announcing his first new album in 30 years.
 He invites six guests to a listening party at his Utah compound: journalists Stan Sullivan and Ariel Ecton, talk show host Clara Armstrong, influencer Emily Katz, paparazza Bianca Tyson, and radio shock jock Bill Lotto.
 Their invitations include assorted merchandise, the new album, and a book.

 At the compound, their electronic devices are collected by a staff of cultists dressed in denim uniforms.
 Moretti professes to simply be a member of the Levelists, who believe in the book given to each of the guests.
 Ariel is put off by the atmosphere, while the other guests are thrilled to be in Moretti's presence.

 Each guest is assigned a Levelist as a "concierge".
 Belle is Ariel's concierge, and instead of tending to her needs, she surveils Ariel constantly.
 As Bill unwinds with a massage, he is attacked and is not seen the next day.
 The Levelists insists Bill is fine and just resting.

 Ariel discusses ideology with Moretti.
 When she asks what Levelists do, he shows her a cultist shucking oysters.
 Moretti explains they all search for pearls to make into necklaces.
 During the "Fashioning" segment of the schedule, Ariel is given a makeover and forced into having her pubic hair shaved.
 The other guests laugh it off awkwardly, and they are taken to watch Moretti perform a song.

 During the show, Emily has a debilitating coughing fit and is taken away.
 Afterward, Ariel raises the alarm about the Levelists' controlling behavior and the disappearance of Emily and Bill.
 Stan is busy dismissing her concerns when he is shot in the shoulder with an arrow by a young Levelist who apologizes profusely.